SchulzLab/EpiExpress/README.md

 If the input matrix for a gene for a feature setup was not written, it is listed in the file _FailedGenes.txt_ with a note saying why.

-### 4. Prediction
+### 4. Expression Prediction
-#### Run the script by specifying the path to your configuration JSON file:
-This step uses the same JSON file as the input generation.
+This step uses the same JSON file as the previous input generation step.
 To predict the expression by CRE-RF, run this command:

 ```bash
 Rscript Prediction_CRE_RF/Prediction_CRE_RF.R Example_Run.JSON
 ```

-This will generate a sub-folder CRE_RF_result inside the out_folder you declared in the JSON file.
+This will generate a sub-folder CRE_RF_result/ inside the out_folder you declared in the JSON file.
 For each gene, one csv-file will be written with a predicted expression value for each sample found in the bigwigs folder.

 In the same manner, you can get the predictions from the Binned-CNN: